AndersonLance/begdjango/README.md

     admin.site.register(Board)

 After saving and refreshing, you should see it listed in the admin web interface.
 You can add a new board by clicking on the Add Board button.
 If you add a new board and save, you can refresh the home page and should see the new board displayed.

+## Notes - Part 3

+URLS and Forms

+### URLS

+Implement a new page to list all the topics that belong to a given `Board`.

+Modify `urls.py`:

+    from django.conf.urls import url
+    from django.contrib import admin

+    from boards import views

+    urlpatterns = [
+        url(r'^$', views.home, name='home'),
+        url(r'^boards/(?P<pk>\d+)/$', views.board_topics, name='board_topics'),
+        url(r'^admin/', admin.site.urls),
+    ]

+The URL dispatcher and `URLconf` are fundamental parts of a Django app.
+A project can have many `urls.py` dtributed among the apps.
+But Django needs a `url.py` to use as a starting point.
+This special `urls.py` file is called `root URLconf`.
+It is defined in the `settings.py` file.

+settings.py:

+    ROOT_URLCONF = 'begdjango_project.urls'

+It is already configured, no need to change anything.

+When Django receives a request, it starts searching for a match in the project's URLconf.
+It starts with the first entry of the `urlpatterns` variable, and tests the requested URL against each `url` entry.

+If Django finds a match, it will pass the request to the `view function`, which is the second parameter of the `url`.
+The order in `urlpatterns` matters, because Django will stop searching as soon as it finds a match.
+If a match isn't found, it will raise a 404 exception.

+Anatomy of the `url` function:

+    def url(regex, view, kwargs=None, name=None):
+        # ...

+* regex: Regular expression for matching patterns in strings
+* view: A view function used to process the user request for a matched URL.
+* kwargs: Arbitrary keyword arguments that are passed to the target view.
+* name: Unique identifier for a given URL.

+#### Basic URLs

+Just a matter of matching strings.
+For example, let's say we wanted an 'about' page:

+    from django.conf.urls import url
+    from boards import views

+    urlpatterns = [
+        url(r'^$', views.home, name='home'),
+        url(r'^about/$', views.about, name='about'),
+    ]

+Or, some deeper URL structures:

+    from django.conf.urls import url
+    from boards import views

+    urlpatterns = [
+        url(r'^$', views.home, name='home'),
+        url(r'^about/$', views.about, name='about'),
+        url(r'^about/company/$', views.about_company, name='about_company'),
+        url(r'^about/author/$', views.about_author, name='about_author'),
+        url(r'^about/author/vitor/$', views.about_vitor, name='about_vitor'),
+        url(r'^about/author/erica/$', views.about_erica, name='about_erica'),
+        url(r'^privacy/$', views.privacy_policy, name='privacy_policy'),
+    ]

+Those are examples of simple URL routing, and for all of those examples above, the view function will follow this structure:

+    def about(request):
+        # do something...
+        return render(request, 'about.html')

+    def about_company(request):
+        # do something else...
+        # return some data long with the view...
+        return render(request, 'about_company.html', {'company_name': 'Simple Complex'})

+#### Advanced URLs